Google+

 Home Offices in B.C. ... and HST

-If you have your home office in B. C. you do NOT qualify for the HST Residential Energy Credit ... think BC Hydro and Terasen Gas.
-You do however qualify for the Residential Energy Rebate.
-Find out more about what YOU need to do in my article on HST Transitioning.
+If you had your home office in B. C. you did NOT qualify for the HST Residential Energy Credit ... think BC Hydro and Terasen Gas.
+You did however qualify for the Residential Energy Rebate.
+Find out more about what YOU should have done in my article on HST Transitioning.

 Bookkeeping Forum Discussions on Home Office Expenses